worldiety/igniter/Readme.md

 **Automaticlly add DNS records to Cloudflare**

 Igniter is meant to be deployed inside a Kubernetes Cluster.
 From there, it watches the `/ingress` endpoint of the Kubernetes API.
-Upon changes of that ingress it will modify DNS records on Cloudflare accordingly.
-This way, one can use Cloudflare's Infrastructure without wildcard DNS records.
+Upon changes it will modify DNS records on Cloudflare accordingly.
+This way, one can use Cloudflare's infrastructure without wildcard DNS records.

 ## How to deploy